lsst-dm/dmtn-056/operations.rst

  - an output :ref:`Datastore` instance (may be the same as the input :ref:`Datastore`, but must not be read-only)
  - a Pipeline (contains SuperTasks, configuration, and the set of :ref:`DatasetTypes <DatasetType>` needed as inputs and expected as outputs)
  - a user expression that limits the :ref:`DataUnits <DataUnit>` to process.
- - an ordered list of :ref:`CollectionTags <Collection>` from which to obtain inputs
+ - an ordered list of :ref:`Collections <Collection>` from which to obtain inputs
- - a :ref:`CollectionTag <Collection>` that labels the processing run.
+ - a :ref:`Collection` that labels the processing run.

 .. todo::

     In order to construct the SuperTasks in a Pipeline (and extract the :ref:`DatasetTypes <DatasetType>`), we need to pass the SuperTask constructors a :ref:`Butler` or some other way to load the schemas of any catalogs they will use as input datasets.
 These may differ between collections!

 #.
-Preflight begins with the activator calling :py:class:`Registry.makeDataGraph` with the given expression, list of input tags, and the sets of :ref:`DatasetTypes <DatasetType>` implicit in the Pipeline.
+Preflight begins with the activator calling :py:class:`Registry.makeDataGraph` with the given expression, list of input collections, and the sets of :ref:`DatasetTypes <DatasetType>` implicit in the Pipeline.
 The returned :ref:`QuantumGraph` contains both the full set of input :ref:`Datasets <Dataset>` that may be required and the full set of :ref:`DataUnits <DataUnit>` that will be used to describe any future :ref:`Datasets <Dataset>`.

 #.
 If the output :ref:`Registry` is not the same as the input :ref:`Registry`, the activator transfers (see :ref:`transferring_registries_and_datastores`) all :ref:`Registry` content associated with the :ref:`Datasets <Dataset>` in the graph to the output :ref:`Registry`.
 The input :ref:`Datasets <Dataset>` themselves *may* be transferred to the output :ref:`Datastore` at the same time if this will make subsequent processing more efficient.

 #.
-The activator calls :py:meth:`Registry.makeRun` on the output :ref:`Registry` with the output :ref:`CollectionTag <Collection>`, obtaining a :py:class:`Run` instance.
+The activator calls :py:meth:`Registry.makeRun` on the output :ref:`Registry` with the output :ref:`Collection`, obtaining a :py:class:`Run` instance.

 #.
 The activator adds all input :ref:`Datasets <Dataset>` to the :ref:`Run's <Run>` :ref:`Collection` (in the :ref:`Registry`; this does not affect the :ref:`Datastore` at all).
 Note that from this point forward, we need only work with a single :ref:`Collection`, as we have aggregated everything relevant from the multiple input :ref:`Collections <Collection>` into a single input/output :ref:`Collection`.